 How to Measure, Choose and Hang Extra-Long Curtain Rods

-Not sure if you need extra-long curtain rods?
-Hanging curtains on large, wide windows can be challenging, and many of us make a rookie mistake buying the wrong size curtain rod or the incorrect quantity of curtain rod brackets.
+Are you worried about hanging extra-long curtain rods?
+Hanging curtains on large, wide windows can be challenging.
+Unfortunately, many of us mistakenly buy the wrong curtain rod or the incorrect quantity of curtain rod brackets.

-To ease your curtain-hanging duties, we’ve gathered everything you need to know about measuring, shopping for and installing extra-long curtain rods and heavy-duty curtain rods:
+To ease your curtain-hanging duties, here’s everything you need to know about measuring, shopping for and installing very long curtain rods:

 - How to Measure Your Window for Extra-Long Curtain Rods